Currency: Euro (€)

 Famous Irish Poker Players

 J.J.
-“Noel” Furlong won the Main Event in the 1999 World Series of Poker.
+“Noel” Furlong won the Main Event at the 1999 World Series of Poker.
 He claimed the $1,000,000 first prize along with his first and only gold bracelet.
 10 years before that, in 1989, he made another deep run in the Main – eventually he made the final table and finished 6th.
 Furlong also won the Irish Poker Open in 1989 and 1987.

 Andy Black has won more money on live poker tournaments than any other Irish player.
 He has $4.828 million in live tournament earnings, according to the Hendon database.
-He too made the WSOP Main Event final table, in 2005.
+He too made it to the WSOP Main Event final table, in 2005.
 He came in 5th for $1.750 million – that is his biggest tournament score to date.

-The Irish have another WSOP ME finalists – former Olympic swimmer Donnacha O’Dea.
+The Irish have another WSOP ME finalist – former Olympic swimmer Donnacha O’Dea.
 He came in 6th in the Main Event at 1983 World Series.
 He also cashed in the 2016 Main Event.

 – Playing Live Poker in Ireland –